Kipper-Lang/Kipper/README.md

 # Development Guide

-For the Development Guide for Kipper, please go to [DEVELOPMENT.md](./DEVELOPMENT.md) and read through the guide provided there.
+For the development guide for the Kipper Website and Docs, please refer to [DEVELOPMENT.md](./DEVELOPMENT.md) file and read through the guide provided there.